Every year, about 12,300 people end up in emergency rooms in British Columbia. Their dental issues may be non-traumatic, but are still preventable.

 BC has its own public health insurance, called the Medical Services Plan (MSP).
 It's a legal requirement for anyone who's eligible for it.

 MSP covers only the cost of medically-necessary services from doctors, dentists, and surgeons.
-If you need dental or oral surgery, you need to get the procedure in a hospital.
+If you need dental or oral surgery, you need to have the procedure done in a hospital.
 An MSP-registered surgeon also needs to order it for your coverage to kick in.

 That means restorative services, such as dental fillings, aren't covered by MSP.
-Neither are root canals, crowns, and bridges.
+Neither are root canals, crowns, or bridges.

 Even the extraction of impacted wisdom teeth isn't covered.
-Unless you need to have it surgically-removed in a hospital, you won't get coverage.
+Unless you need to have it surgically-removed in a hospital, you won't qualify for the coverage.

 Orthodontic services are only covered if they're associated with severe congenital facial abnormalities.
 That means you can expect out-of-pocket expenses to correct a bite that's causing pain.